BACK

 If you can get 'sound recorder' (which is supplied with the windows operating system) to work then so will ESDi.

 The first time ESDi is ran, preferred audio devices are used.
-To set your preferred devices- Open 'my computer', 'control panel', then 'multimedia'.
+To set your preferred devices- Open 'my computer', 'control panel', then 'multimedia' or 'Sounds and Audio Devices' or 'Hardware and Sound' depending on the version of Windows you are using.
+For Vista and Windows 7 under 'Sound' select 'Manage audio devices'.
 Also here 'show volume control on task bar' can be set.

 Volume control - check your volume controls for playback and record.
 (See 'properties' in volume control menu for switching between record & playback settings).
 Check mute is off.
 Check any 'boost' is selected. (usually found under advanced - so advanced needs to be selected at the menu) Finally, check that a microphone is 'selected'.